-- Parent to provide nappies / pull-up. - Provide wipes - Creams / Lotions can only be supplied and applied if they are prescribed by the GP.
-If this is a case, please refer to our medicine policy and complete medicine form. - Parent will provide change of clothing to be kept in school, along with water proof bag to keep soiled clothes in. - It may be necessary for named staff to have contact with her anus and vagina to ensure they are thoroughly clean. - Changing procedures to be reviewed termly by Class teacher and parents. - In the event of an emergency if school provide a nappy then there will be a charge as per the agreement.

-To support with toileting

-to be sent to the toilet hourly.
+Children Name Childs Name: I consent to a trained staff changing my child when necessary.
+I agree to: Change my child prior to being brought to nursery Return any clothing belonging to nursery (washed and ready for use). • Parent/carer to provide nappies/pull ups where appropriate and discussed with school.
+Provide wipes to suit skin types/allergies.
+Creams / Lotions can only be supplied and applied if they are prescribed by the GP.
+If this is a case, please refer to our medicine policy and complete medicine form.
+Parent/carer will provide change of clothing to be kept in school, along with waterproof bag to keep soiled clothes in.
+It may be necessary for named staff only to change children and to have personal contact to ensure they are thoroughly clean. • Changing procedures to be reviewed termly by Class teacher and parents/carers.
+In the event of an emergency if school provide a nappy, then there will be a charge as per the agreement.
+If your child is already successfully toilet trained, then you will not be required to supply any of items listed below.
+If your child is still in the process of toilet training discussed with school then we will need to agree a program of support/training and this may involve the support of a school health advisor if appropriate.
+To support with toileting to be sent to the toilet hourly.
+Signed Parent/carer Date Signed Class Teacher

-Signed Parent

-Date

-Signed